 Typical goals for higher degree by research are:

 - Expected completion time of a complete literature review

 - Project proposal complete by end of x months

-- Thesis submitted for examination by end of 4th year
+- Thesis submitted for examination by end of your final year

-The milestones will be reviewed by the APR Panel, which may also suggest some action items to be done by the student, supervisor or the department.
-These could include things like “meet with supervisor fortnightly (student and supervisor)”, “attend time management course at Sydney Learning (student)”, or “change candidature attendance to part-time (student, supervisor, Faculty)”.
+The APR Panel will review the future goals of your candidature and your accomplishments.
+The Panel can suggest action items for you, your supervisor or the department.
+These can include things like “meet with supervisor fortnightly (student and supervisor)”, “attend time management course at Sydney Learning (student)”, or “change candidature attendance to part-time (student, supervisor,)”.

 The APR is used to address potential issues early but to also provide feedback and assistance with your candidature, even if you are on track for completion.
 As this process can be used to help resolve any issues, you are encouraged to be open and frank when completing the form and in the interview.